microsoft/pxt/docs/writing-docs/macros.md

 ### blocks

-The **blocks** language renders a JavaScript snippet into blocks and provide a simulator if needed.
+The **blocks** "language" renders a JavaScript snippet into blocks and provides a simulator if needed.

     ```blocks
     basic.showNumber(5)